BrokingClub/BrokingClub/doc/UseCase_ExchangeStocks.md

 {{{ DOCSTART }}}

-# Use-Case Specification: Stock exchange system
+# Use-Case Specification: Exchange stocks

 Version 1.0

 {{{ STARTCONTENT }}}

 # Use-Case Name
-Stock exchange system
+Exchange stocks
 ## 	Brief Description
 The user can access the stock exchange system in order to buy or sell shares.
 A quick overview can be achieved through the dashboard.